solonovamax/paradox-slabs/README.md

 ![](https://i.imgur.com/aUKQVtR.gif)

-Similarly to KleeSlabs, this mod's name was inspired by [RedstoneParadox](https://github.com/RedstoneParadox), who requested a port thereof in the Fabric Discord guild.
+Similarly to KleeSlabs, this mod's name was inspired by [RedstoneParadox](https://github.com/RedstoneParadox), who requested Fabric a port of the mod in the Fabric Discord guild.